MiroPalmu/waylander/docs/sphinx/gnulib_usage.rst

 .. #) creates ordered list.

-#) Guilander headers do not define any C preprocessor macros.
+#) Waylander headers do not define any C preprocessor macros.
-#) Application using guilander does not find any gnulib headers:
+#) Application using waylander does not find any gnulib headers:
     #) :code:`config.h`
     #) libc replacement headers
     #) utility headers (e.g. :code:`safe-read.h` and :code:`unistd--.h`)